 Community support is key for independent living and dementia

-The Canberra Times recently spoke with Alzheimer’s WA CEO Rhonda Parker, who reported that 70 percent of people with a dementia diagnosis today lived at home.
+In this article in The Canberra Times, Alzheimer’s WA CEO Rhonda Parker reported that 70 percent of people with a dementia diagnosis today lived at home.
 In this sense, she sees it as a community challenge – emphasising the importance of ensuring people with dementia do not feel confined to their home.

 “It is imperative that opportunities exist for people living with dementia to have continued engagement in the local community in ordinary, everyday activities, and that they feel safe, comfortable and confident to do so.”